Para leer este hoja informativa en español, presione aquí.

 - have had a recent bacterial sexually transmitted disease

-- use injections drugs and (1) share drug equipment, or (2) were recently in a drug treatment program
+- use injection drugs and (1) share drug equipment, or (2) have an injecting partner who is living with HIV

-There are also some reasons that PrEP is NOT recommended.
+There are also some cases when PrEP is NOT recommended.
 These include having:

-- unknown HIV status; it is important that only HIV-negative people take PrEP
+- unknown HIV status; it is important that only people who test negative for HIV take PrEP

 - signs or symptoms of acute HIV infection